Discover the Calanques National Park: A hiker's dream near Marseille

 At certain times, such as when the Mistral is blowing, some walks/sites in the park are closed to visitors as some trails go through exposed terrain where the cliffs can be very high, and a fall would be fatal.
 So don't underestimate any closures or recommendations.

-The most popular time to visit the park is August when many French people are on holiday.
-But the best time to visit the park is September and October, when the water is often warm, the weather is pleasant and there are fewer visitors.
-April, May, and June is also a great time to visit the Calanques, but the water isn’t quite as warm at this time.
-From November to March, the weather is more unstable and as most of the surface is limestone, it becomes very slippery if wet.
-Visiting is still possible, and even recommended as there are far fewer visitors, but it requires more planning.
+The most popular time to visit the park is August, when many French people are on holiday.
+But the best time to visit the park is September and October when the water is often warm, the weather is pleasant, and there are fewer visitors.
+April, May, and June are also great times to visit the Calanques, but the water isn’t quite as warm at this time.
+From November to March, the weather is more unstable, and as most of the surface is limestone, it becomes very slippery if wet.
+Visiting is still possible and even recommended, as there are far fewer visitors, but it requires more planning.

 Things to do in the Calanques